Contents

 Changing From A Sole Trader To A Partnership Structure

-If you decide to transition from a sole trader business structure to a partnership, you will need to apply for a new Australian Business Number (ABN).
+If you decide to transition from a sole trader to a partnership, you will need to apply for a new Australian Business Number (ABN) as the sole trader ABN cannot simply be transferred.
+This is particularly common in 2025 as small businesses continue to explore collaborative models to expand their expertise and share the financial risks.

 Changing From A Partnership To A Company Structure

-If you wish to change from a partnership to a company structure, you will need to dissolve the partnership before setting up the company.
-This transition cannot be made directly.
+If you wish to change from a partnership to a company structure, you will need to formally dissolve the partnership before setting up the company.
+This is because the transition must be legal rather than merely a change of name or operation.

 Key Issues To Consider When Changing Business Structures